sselao/sselao/README.md

 # Hello there! 👋

-**I'm Stephen Selao, Software Developer at Discotech, living in the beautiful city of Montreal, Canada.**
+**I'm Stephen Selao, Software Developer at [Discotech](https://www.crunchbase.com/organization/discotech), living in the beautiful city of Montreal, Canada.**

 First and foremost, I love writing code!

-I currently work at [Discotech](https://www.crunchbase.com/organization/discotech), a startup based in Los Angeles.
-I am responsible for:
+At [Discotech](https://www.crunchbase.com/organization/discotech), I am responsible for:

 * Converting [Discotech's current web app](https://app.discotech.me/) to a modern JS framework
-* Improving the UI
+* Working with the leadership and core team, product improvements including UI/UX, Analytics, Content Optimization
-* Optimizing for Google search results
+* Google Search Engine Optimization to increase web traffic and improve our conversions

 My journey as a freelance web developer began about 10 years ago when PHP was one of the most popular web languages.
 I currently work with Python, JavaScript (TypeScript), and React.